This Week in Amami Oshima – 12 February 2019

 All this talk of sakura reminds me that tickets are now on sale for the Maction Planet x Shochu Pro Hanami 2019.
 We are collaborating once again with Baird Beer and shochu expert Chris Pellegrini to hold an exclusive cherry blossom party in Yoyogi Park on Sunday 31 March 2019.
 You can get yourself in the mood for Hanami 2019 by watching this incredible video of Hanami 2017.
 More info can be found here and tickets are available for purchase here.

-Kokuto Shochu: Amami Oshima’s signature drink, kokuto shochu is made from cane sugar harvested on the island.
+Kokuto Shochu: Amami Oshima’s signature drink is Kokuto Shochu, made from delicious kokuto sugar.
+The five Amami islands are the only places in Japan where it can legally be made.
 Armed with recommendations from world-renowned Shochu Whisperer Christopher Pellegrini I hit up several bars and restaurants around the island to try as many as possible.
 I loved Ryugu, pictured here at Bar Pug in Naze (the capital of Amami Oshima) as the staff behind were handling a local man who came in, threw his coins on the bar and demanded shochu, even though he didn’t really need any more!
 Good times all round!

 Whisky too!: It has been a long time since I have seen a bottle of Yamazaki 10-year.
 Look up where Nishiamuro is to see that I went a loooong way to find one!
 The owner of the local convenience store was kind enough to pose for a photo as we chatted about how he acquired this bottle.
 He also had a bottle of original Hibiki too!
 BTW, the T-shirt I am wearing was made a few days earlier by me using the traditional Amami Oshima dyeing craft of Dorozome!